Eddie Robinson (baseball): Post-playing career

 Robinson then returned to the American League as a member of the Texas Rangers front office.
 In 1977, Robinson was named co-general manager (with Dan O'Brien Sr.) of the Rangers, and became sole GM from 1978 to 1982.
-Although the Rangers posted winning seasons in 1977, 1978, and 1981, a disastrous 1982 campaign cost Robinson his job as General Manager.
+Although the Rangers posted winning seasons in 1977, 1978, and 1981, a disastrous 1982 campaign cost Robinson his job as general manager.

 Continuing in baseball as a scout and player development consultant, he found his last position as a scout for the Boston Red Sox, the only team of the "original eight" American League clubs that he did not play for.

 The last living Cleveland Indians player to win a World Series championship (there are no living players who played on an earlier World Series championship team than Robinson's 1948 Indians), Robinson attended Game 6 of the 2016 World Series between the Indians and Chicago Cubs at Progressive Field in Cleveland.
 Robinson lived in Fort Worth, Texas.
 After the death of outfielder Val Heim, Robinson was recognized as the oldest living baseball player.

 Personal life

 Robinson enlisted in the U.S. Navy after the 1942 season; he served three years.
 After basic training, he married Elayne Elder in February 1943.
 They had two children, one of whom died in childhood, and divorced in 1951.

-He married the former Bette Farlow, a native of Pittsburgh, Pennsylvania, in 1955.
+Robinson married the former Bette Farlow, a native of Pittsburgh, Pennsylvania, in 1955.
 The couple raised three sons — Marc, Drew, and Paul.
 As of 1993 they had lived in Woodhaven Country Club Estates for 15 years and also grew and sold pecans from a farm near Austin, Texas.

-He resided in Fort Worth, Texas, where he and Bette moved in 1984.
+Robinson resided in Fort Worth, Texas, where he and Bette moved in 1984.

 On December 15, 2020, Robinson turned 100.
 He was working on a podcast, "The Golden Age of Baseball", through which he hoped to eventually have donations made to the Alzheimer's Foundation.

 Death

-Eddie Robinson died on October 4, 2021, at his ranch in Bastrop, Texas.
+Eddie Robinson died on October 4, 2021, in Texas.
 He was 100.